How to make a real Spanish omelette (or should that be Italian potato frittata?!)

 - Once the vegetables are cooked, pour your beaten eggs into the pan.

-- When the top is set, put a knife into the middle of the omelette.
+- When the top is set, test by putting a knife into the middle of the omelette.
 You'll be able to see whether the egg is completely cooked.

-- Not everyone likes fully cooked eggs.
+- Not everyone likes fully cooked eggs, though.
 In Spain, Antonia - who taught me to make this - would leave the middle of the omelette a little runny.
 It's delicious either way.

 - And then - the only thing left to do is to eat it!